learning-zone/css-basics/README.md

 ## Q. ***What are counters in CSS3?***

 CSS counters let you adjust the appearance of content based on its location in a document.
 To use a CSS counter, it must first be initialized to a value with the `counter-reset` property (0 by default).
 The same property can also be used to change its value to any specific number.
-Once initialized, a counter's value can be increased or decreased with counter-increment.
-The counter's name must not be "none", "inherit", or "initial"; otherwise the declaration is ignored.
+Once initialized, a counter\'s value can be increased or decreased with counter-increment.
+The counter\'s name must not be "none", "inherit", or "initial"; otherwise the declaration is ignored.

 ```css
 body {